mangecoeur/AcademicMarkdown/README.md

 - Highlighting for @Citekey notation (Pandoc version).

 ## Installation
-AcademicMarkdown can be installed from a source archive by unzipping into your Sublime Text "Packages" folder (make sure the folder is named AcademicMarkdown).
+AcademicMarkdown is available on Sublime Package Control

-It should also be available through PackageControl shortly
+AcademicMarkdown can also be installed from a source archive by unzipping into your Sublime Text "Packages" folder (make sure the extracted folder is named AcademicMarkdown).